pnp/script-samples/scripts/flow-how-to-automate-your-flow-test/README.md

-# Script-Sample: Simple way to automate your flowtest
+# Script-Sample: Simple way how to automate your flowtest

 ## Summary